interlay/interlay.github.io/docs/vault/overview.md

 **Note**: the SLA of a Vault is **reset to 0 after a single failed redeem request** and the Vault must behave correctly / be online for prolonged periods to build up a high SLA level again.

-## Service Level Agreements

-Vaults provide collateral to secure BTC held in custody and have clearly defined tasks they must execute - and face punishment in case of misbehavior.
-However, slashing collateral for each minor protocol deviation would result in too high risk profiles for Vaults, yielding these roles unattractive to users.

-To reduce the risk for Vaults, especially to protect Vaults against network/latency issues, the interBTC bridge makes use of Service Level Agreements.
-By being online and behaving correctly, Vaults increase their SLA value, one correct action at a time.
-Higher SLAs result in higher rewards and preferred treatment where applicable in the Issue and Redeem protocols.
-As mentioned above, SLAs are also used to reduce punishment fees for one-time failures of otherwise honest / reliable Vaults.

-### SLA Value

-The SLA value is a number between `0` and `100`.
-When a Vaults joins the interBTC bridge, it starts with an SLA of `0`.

-### SLA Actions

-When Vaults execute desirable actions, their SLA increases - and decreases in case of deviation from the protocol rules.

-#### Increasing the SLA

-- **Deposit Collateral**: the Vault deposits collateral to back issued tokens.
-    - *Value*: The SLA increase is calculated based on the average volume of locked collateral.
-The maximum increase is thereby given by `max_sla_increase = 4`.

-    ```
-    sla_increase_deposit =
-        min(
-            deposit_amount / average_deposit_amount * max_sla_increase,
-            max_sla_increase
-        )
-    ```

-- **Execute Issue**: accept an issue request, receiving BTC and locking DOT collateral.
-    - *Value*: The SLA increase is calculated based on the issue request volume compared to the average volume of the last `N` issue requests.
-The maximum increase is thereby given by `max_sla_increase = 4`.

-    ```
-    sla_increase_issue =
-        min(
-            issue_request_size / average_issue_request_size_last_N * max_sla_increase,
-            max_sla_increase
-        )
-    ```

-- **Submit Issue Proof**: the Vault submits the SPV proof for the issue request Bitcoin payment on behalf of the user.
-    - *Value*: `+1`

-- **Refund**: the Vault submits the SPV proof for the issue request Bitcoin payment on behalf of the user.
-    - *Value*: `+1`

-- **Submit Bitcoin Valid Block Header**: Submit a correct Bitcoin block header to BTC-Relay.
-The block header must be accepted by BTC-Relay as a main-chain or fork-header.
-    - *Value*: `+1`

-- **Correct Theft Report**: Correctly report a Vault theft event by providing the necessary SPV proof to BTC-Relay.
-Validation of the report is performed on-chain by the BTC-Relay component.
-    - *Value*: `+1`

-#### Decreasing the SLA

-- **Withdraw Collateral**: the Vault withdraws collateral that is not used to back tokens.
-    - *Value*: The SLA decrease is calculated based on the average volume of unlocked collateral.
-The maximum decrease is thereby given by `max_sla_decrease = -4`.

-    ```
-    sla_decrease_withdraw =
-        max(
-            withdraw_amount / average_withdraw_amount * max_sla_decrease,
-            max_sla_decrease
-        )
-    ```

-- **Failed Redeem**: Vault fails to execute redeem on time.
-    - *Value*: `-100`

-- **Liquidation**: The Vault is liquidated due to undercollateralization or theft - the account is banned from the interBTC bridge.
-    - *Value*: resets the SLA to `0`

 ## Burn Event: Restoring a 1:1 Physical Peg